calculus0129/calculus0129/README.md

 #### 👋 About

-I'm a sophomore(in 2023) in Ulsan National Institute of Science and Technology (UNIST), and majoring in *Computer Science and Engineering*, but I'm looking forward to take neuroscience course seriously.
+I've been a junior(in 2024) in Ulsan National Institute of Science and Technology (UNIST), and I am majoring in *Computer Science and Engineering*.

+I did a research internship in STAR-Lab on a project about **Java code coverage**.
+STAR-Lab is a lab that deals with software testing and autonomous driving systems being run by my academic supervisor.

 My recent research interests were RSA and Blockchains.

 #### 🔭 I’m currently working on ...

-A project about **Java code coverage** in STAR-Lab that deals with software testing and autonomous driving systems being run by my academic supervisor.
+Re-learning React and rebuilding my works, react-project-1 to react-project-10 via TypeScript, ESLint, and Prettier.

 #### 🌱 I’m currently learning...